 Position the chamois padding against the part of your body that rests against the bike seat.
 If you have shorts in the right size, the chamois should remain fixed in place rather than sliding around.

-When you try on bike shorts, test the fit by bending over as you would on your bike.
+- When you try on bike shorts, test the fit by bending over as you would on your bike.
 Properly fitting shorts may pooch out slightly when you stand up.
+Comfort is paramount, as you'll likely wear the garment during long rides.
+Try various lengths of shorts to find a style that's comfortable to you.
+For example, you might favor shorts that descend close to the knee, rather than short shorts.